 Hushpuppy mixes a few familiar techno-beats (such as The Prodigy) with less recognisable tunes.
 The musical accompaniment enhances Kieran’s recital without drowning it.
 Even those with limited knowledge of the genre will be able to appreciate its place in Kieran’s production.

 The visual effects projected onto a screen behind the seated Kieran ensure the audience’s imagination is nudged along with the story.
 As the plot intensifies, the graphics and music peak, the atmosphere replicating the suffocating, claustrophobic interior of a real rave, and that is where Kieran truly excels.

-Beats is on at The Soho Theatre until 26th October 2013, for further information or to book visit here.
+Beats is at the Soho Theatre until 26th October 2013.
+For further information or to book visit the theatre’s website here.

 Watch a trailer for Beats here: